edenia/docs.edenia.com/docs/artificial-intelligence/index.md

 ## Technical Playbook

 - Start small: Proof of concept projects in low-risk areas.
+Follow our [agile methodologies](/docs/agile-methodologies) for iterative development.
 - Choose the right models: balance between accuracy, cost, and interpretability.
+See our [AI models comparison](/docs/artificial-intelligence/models/).
 - Build monitoring: track drift, performance, and bias in deployed systems.
+Use our [DevOps practices](/docs/devops) for AI system deployment.

 ## Security, Privacy, and Compliance